Son Gives Father a Second Chance at Life

 Robert Jr. was able to get back to a normal life, with new hobbies including acting and improv; his son participated in plays and shows alongside him.
 The Hughes family also volunteered for transplant organizations, spreading awareness about the benefits of organ donation.

 Young Robert A. never forgot how that transplanted organ had restored his dad to health.

 While that liver continues to work well, by 2017, side effects from the medications required to prevent rejection of the liver had affected Robert Jr.’s kidney function.
 UMMC kidney specialists eventually determined that he needed kidney dialysis while awaiting a kidney transplant.

 This time, Robert A. felt he could do something to help his father.
 The family joined the UMMC Living Donor Kidney Program.
 Testing showed Sandra was a match for her husband’s kidney, but a medical condition ruled her out as a donor.
 As soon as Robert turned 18, he was tested and found to be a match.

 The son was overjoyed at the opportunity to donate a kidney to his dad.

 “My dad’s liver donor allowed him to see me graduate high school, go on vacations with us, and share in more family experiences,” Robert A. recalled.
 “I wanted to give my kidney to my dad so he could see all of the things that haven’t happened yet; his children getting married, having grandchildren, and more happy years with my mother.”

-The living donor kidney transplantation occurred on January 7, 2019, again with Dr. Barth successfully performing the surgery.
+The living donor kidney transplantation occurred on January 7, 2019, another successful surgery for Robert Jr.